jameskimmel/Nextcloud_Ubuntu/nextcloud_behind_NGINX_proxy.md

 Needs authentification, sender and user is me@mydomain.com AppPasswort
 ```
 ## Caching
+We do different caching stuff in the next captures.

+### Opcache
 Check if Opcache is working
 ```bash
 php -r 'phpinfo();' | grep opcache.enable